 12th Day: We depart for home today.
 Arriving back approximately 9:30 PM.
 (CB)

-Deluxe motorcoach transportation; (11) nights lodging; (9) continental breakfasts; (1) dinner; Pioneer Heritage Center; Waco Mammoth National Monument; Magnolia Market at the Silos; the Alamo; San Antonio Riverwalk; Chamizal National Memorial; Grand Canyon; Painted Desert; Petrified Forest; Cadillac Ranch; The Cross of Our Lord Jesus Christ; Pioneer Woman Mercantile; and baggage handling.
+Deluxe motorcoach transportation; (11) nights lodging; (9) continental breakfasts; (1) dinner; Pioneer Heritage Center; Magnolia Market at the Silos; the Alamo; San Antonio Riverwalk; Chamizal National Memorial; Grand Canyon; Painted Desert; Petrified Forest; Cadillac Ranch; The Cross of Our Lord Jesus Christ; and Pioneer Woman Mercantile.